-Measure Code: RS-APL-ESRA-V05-160601
+Measure Code: RS-APL-ESRA-V06-180101

+Review Deadline: 1/1/2021

 Refrigerator and Freezer Recycling

 Description

 This measure describes savings from the retirement and recycling of inefficient but operational refrigerators and freezers.
 Savings are provided based on a 2013 workpaper provided by Cadmus that used data from a 2012 ComEd metering study and metering data from a Michigan study, to develop a regression equation that uses key inputs describing the retired unit.
 The savings are equivalent to the Unit Energy Consumption of the retired unit and should be claimed for the assumed remaining useful life of that unit.
 A part use factor is applied to account for those secondary units that are not in use throughout the entire year.
 The reader should note that the regression algorithm is designed to provide an accurate portrayal of savings for the population as a whole and includes those parameters that have a significant effect on the consumption.
 The precision of savings for individual units will vary.